webpack/changelog-v5/README.md

 - [`null-loader`](https://github.com/webpack-contrib/null-loader)

-  `null-loader` will be deprecated.
+  It will be deprecated.
 Use

   ```js
   alias: {